 March 16, 2017 ~ Soprano Roberta Knie passed away ~ Worked with the Graz Opera, the Opernhaus Zurich, the Opera National De Lyon, the Dallas Opera, the San Francisco Opera, the Metropolitan Opera, the Vienna State Opera, the Bavarian State Opera, the Welsh National Opera, the Opera De Montreal, the Teatro Colón, and others ~ Knie was born in 1938

-March 16, 2015 ~ Pianist, bassist, songwriter Andy Fraser passed away in Temecula, California, USA ~ Member of Free, alongside Paul Rodgers, Paul Kossoff and Simon Kirke.
-Co-wrote the band's biggest hit All Right Now as well as My Brother Jake and Stealer.
-Also worked with Toby, the Sharks, Chris Spedding, Kim Turner, Nick Judd, and others.
-As a songwriter his work has been recorded by Joe Cocker, Robert Palmer (Every Kinda People), Chaka Khan, Rod Stewart, and Paul Young ~ Fraser was born in 1952
+March 16, 2015 ~ Pianist, bassist Andy Fraser, full name Andrew McIan Fraser, passed away in Temecula, California, USA ~ Member of late 1960s, early 1970s rock outfit Free, considered by some to be hard rock pioneers.
+Fraser co-wrote several of the band's best known, including My Brother Jake, Stealer, and their biggest hit All Right Now.
+Fraser has also worked with Toby, the Sharks, Chris Spedding, Kim Turner, and Nick Judd.
+Songs written or co-written by Fraser have also been recorded by Joe Cocker, Robert Palmer (Every Kinda People), Chaka Khan, Rod Stewart, and Paul Young ~ Fraser was born in 1952

-March 16, 2013 ~ Singer Bobbie Smith passed away in Orlando, Florida, USA ~ Longtime singer of the Spinners.
-Sang lead on vast amount of the band's best known including That's What Girls Are Made For, Truly Yours, I'll Always Love You, Could It Be I'm Falling In Love, They Just Can't Stop It (Games People Play), and Then Came You, the latter duetting with Dionne Warwick ~ Smith was born in 1936
+March 16, 2013 ~ R&B singer Bobbie Smith, full name Robert Steel Smith, passed away in Orlando, Florida, USA ~ Longtime member of the Spinners, at times known as the Detroit Spinners or the Motown Spinners.
+Sang lead or co-lead on several of the band's best known including That's What Girls Are Made For, I'll Always Love You, Could It Be I'm Falling In Love, the Billboard Hot 100 No.1 hit Then Came You with Dionne Warwick, and Games People Play.
+The band would be inducted in the 2023 class of the Rock & Roll Hall Of Fame, acknowledging them as “one of the most beloved R&B vocal groups in the world, (who) came to define the Philadelphia sound despite their Motor City origins.” ~ Smith was born in 1936

 March 16, 2009 ~ Jacob Louis Schwartz, commonly known as songwriter Jack Lawrence, passed away in Redding, Connecticut, USA ~ Wrote All Or Nothing At All, Frank Sinatra's first solo hit.
 Co-wrote Tenderly, Sarah Vaughan's first hit.
 Others songs written or co-written by Lawrence include Music From Beyond The Moon (Vic Damone, Tony Martin), If I Didn't Care (the Ink Spots, Bob Crosby, the Platters, Brenda Lee), With The Wind And The Rain In Your Hair (Kay Kyser, Georgie Auld, Frances Langford), Yes My Darling Daughter (Dinah Shore, Eydie Gormé, Sandie Shaw), Tenderly (Dick Farney, Sarah Vaughan, Nat King Cole), and Foolin' Myself (Chick Bullock, Teddy Wilson) ~ Schwartz was born in 1912